w3c/mediacapture-screen-share/explainer.md

 Alternatives to screen-sharing:
 * Online document sharing using web technology.
-* Browser plug-in (like Chrome's now-abandoned screen-sharing extension)
+* Browser plug-in (like Chrome's now-abandoned Screen Capture extension)

 Both alternatives have adoption problems and limitations.
 In contrast, this spec is widely supported, and screen-sharing appears well-understood as a concept.